 For your Saturday night spectacular, The Landed Baronesses from across the Kingdom have chosen combatants to demonstrate their prowess in a Fire Tournament demo starting at 8pm.

 Singing by the fire next to the Great Hall, for all to listen or join in.
 Meet at 5pm most nights.
-(5pm is when John gets the fire started and the soup on the boil.
-He will not stop people coming and singing with him while he waits for a crowd.
-There will be a break for the Martyr and Fighter auctions.)

 The Good Friday Ball: Dance the night away at The Good Friday Ball in the Great Hall.
 This ball has a country flavour, run along the lines of the normal SCA ball.
 All dances are eligible (at least those that the musicians know or can be given music for) including SCA inventions, post 1651 dances and those listed in the playlist for the Caroso Ball.
 Please bring your own chair (if you think you’ll sit down).